-The Bishop of London (The Rt Revd & Rt Hon Dame Sarah Mullally DBE) replied on behalf of the Chair of the House of Bishops: GS Misc 1027 goes on to say: 'The assertion that "religious marriage" will be unaffected by the proposals is therefore untrue, since fundamentally changing the state's understanding of marriage means that the nature of marriages solemnized in churches and other places of worship would also be changed. [...] ... changing the law to embrace same-sex marriages, on the terms set out in the consultation, would necessitate introducing such a distinction for the first time'.
+The Bishop of London (The Rt Revd & Rt Hon Dame Sarah Mullally DBE) replied on behalf of the Chair of the House of Bishops: GS Misc 1027 goes on to say: "The assertion that 'religious marriage' will be unaffected by the proposals is therefore untrue, since fundamentally changing the state's understanding of marriage means that the nature of marriages solemnized in churches and other places of worship would also be changed. [...] ... changing the law to embrace same-sex marriages, on the terms set out in the consultation, would necessitate introducing such a distinction for the first time".

-This shows that even in 2012, the Church of England was clear that introducing same-sex Civil Marriage would have the effect of creating a distinction between Civil Marriage and Holy Matrimony.
+This shows that, even in 2012, the Church of England was clear that introducing samesex civil marriage would have the effect of creating a distinction between civil marriage and Holy Matrimony.

 The Revd Leslie Sui: You mentioned the 2013 Act.
-A legal exemption was made so the Church of England would not be required or able to solemnize same-sex marriages.
-Has consideration been given as to whether the proposed Prayers of Love and Faith will undermine the plausibility of that legal exception, and if so what concerns were identified?
+A legal exemption was made so the Church of England would not be required, or able, to solemnise same-sex marriages.
+Has consideration been given as to whether the proposed Prayers of Love and Faith will undermine the plausibility of that legal exception and, if so, what concerns were identified?

-The Bishop of London: We did consider around the nature of prayers and our view is that that does not change the doctrine of holy marriage, the doctrine remains the same, and because of the difference view in the House around same sex-marriage, we are not pushing that at this time.
+The Bishop of London: We did consider around the nature of prayers, and our view is that that does not change the doctrine of Holy Matrimony, the doctrine remains the same, and because of the difference views in the House around same-sex marriage, we are not pushing that at this time.

-155. The Revd Timothy Edwards (Rochester) asked the Chair of the House of Bishops: The doctrine of the Church in relation to marriage is set out in the following sources; that according to our Lord's teaching it is, 'in its nature a union permanent and lifelong, for better for worse, till death them do part, of one man with one woman, to the exclusion of all others' (Canon B 30) and that 'sexual intercourse, as an expression of faithful intimacy, properly belongs within marriage exclusively' (Marriage: A Teaching Document from the House of Bishops, 1999), and that all sexual activity outside of that context 'are to be met with a call to repentance and the exercise of compassion' (General Synod, 1987), By what mechanism did this doctrine change?
+155. The Revd Timothy Edwards (Rochester) asked the Chair of the House of Bishops: The doctrine of the Church in relation to marriage is set out in the following sources; that according to our Lord's teaching it is, "in its nature a union permanent and lifelong, for better for worse, till death them do part, of one man with one woman, to the exclusion of all others'" (Canon B 30) and that "sexual intercourse, as an expression of faithful intimacy, properly belongs within marriage exclusively'" (Marriage: A Teaching Document from the House of Bishops, 1999), and that all sexual activity outside of that context "are to be met with a call to repentance and the exercise of compassion" (General Synod, 1987), By what mechanism did this doctrine change?

-The Bishop of London (The Rt Revd & Rt Hon Dame Sarah Mullally DBE) replied on behalf of the Chair of the House of Bishops: The Bishops' response, including the draft Prayers of Love and Faith, has not changed the Church's doctrine of Holy Matrimony.
-The Church's teaching on sexual intimacy is as described in the 1987 and 1999 documents to which you refer, although Canon B 30 is not as explicit as this.
+The Bishop of London (The Rt Revd & Rt Hon Dame Sarah Mullally DBE) replied on behalf of the Chair of the House of Bishops: The Bishops' response, including the draft documents to which you refer, although Canon B 30 is not as explicit as this.